This update covers December 2023 and January 2024.

 Economy & Employment

-Claimant Count (March 2022) was last updated on the 12th of April.
+Claimant Count (April 2023) was updated on 18th of May.

 Economy & Employment